microsoft/fluentui/packages/web-components/src/select/select.spec.md

 - @input: Fires whenever the value of the `select` has been changed
 - @change: Fires whenever the user modifies the value of `select`
+- Note: These will not be the native events, but will be custom events that bubble

 ### Slots

-- default: child elements such as '<option>' will be placed in the default slot
+- option: The slot reserved for the option element
+- optgroup: The slot reserved for the optgroup element and child option elements
 - icon: the icon, typically a down arrow
+- label: the label for the select

 ### CSS Variables